-Illinois law prohibits the use of handheld cellphones, texting or using other electronic communications while operating a motor vehicle.
+Illinois law prohibits the use of handheld cellphones, texting, or using other electronic communications while operating a motor vehicle.
 Hands-free devices or Bluetooth technology is allowed for persons age 19 and older.

 Illinois law prohibits the use of headsets while driving.
 Headsets are defined as any device, other than a hearing aid, that allows a person to hear or receive electronic communications.
-The use of a single-sided headset or earpiece with a wireless/cellphone device is permitted while driving.
-Motorcycle, motor-driven cycle and moped operators may use intercom helmets which permit a driver and/or passengers to speak to one another.
+Using a single-sided headset or earpiece with a wireless/cellphone device is permitted while driving.
+Motorcycle, motor-driven cycle, and moped operators may use intercom helmets that permit a driver and/or passengers to speak to one another.

-Using hands-free technology such as a headset or voice activated controls is considered a distraction while driving and can be dangerous.
+Using hands-free technology such as a headset or voice-activated controls is considered a distraction while driving and can be dangerous.
 If you must make a phone call, even with hands-free technology, it is recommended that you pull off to the side of the road before making the call.

-Using a cellphone while holding the device and utilizing the speaker phone is not considered hands free and is a violation of Illinois law.
-Watching or streaming a live video on a cellphone is also a violation of Illinois law.
+Using a cellphone while holding the device and using the speaker phone is not considered hands-free and is a violation of Illinois law.
+Watching or streaming a live video, participating in any video conferencing application, including, but not limited to, Zoom, Microsoft Teams, or Webex, or accessing any social media site, including, but not limited to, Facebook, Snapchat, Instagram, or X on a cellphone is also a violation of Illinois law.

-The only time you can use a cellphone that is not hands free is:
+The only time you can use a cellphone that is not hands-free is:

-- To report an emergency situation.
+- To report an emergency.

 - While parked on the shoulder of a roadway.

 - While stopped due to normal traffic being obstructed and the vehicle is in neutral or park.

-If you are in a crash with a motor vehicle, bicyclist, pedestrian or any road user caused by distracted driving, you may face criminal penalties and incarceration.
+If you are in a crash with a motor vehicle, bicyclist, pedestrian, or any road user caused by distracted driving, you may face criminal penalties and incarceration.